 Chapter 3.2.10 Monitor Settings¶

-Monitor settings controls your monitor(s) resolution and refresh rate.
+Monitor settings controls your monitor(s) resolution, refresh rate, and saves settings.

 Lubuntu ships with version 0.14.1 of monitor settings.